PatrickJHess/Vol-3-Chap-2-Chap-3/_build/html/_sources/Machanics_Of_Bond_Pricces.md

 ### Bond Prices And Accrued Interest
-The function <font color='green'>accrued_interest</font> developed in the notebook *Calculating Accrued Interest* of this chapter, accounts for the for conventions.
-As you undoubtedly surmised, the calculation requires the manipulation of dates and several Python modules are used in the notebook *Calculating Accrued Interest*.
+The function <font color='green'>accrued_interest()</font> is developed in the notebook *Calculating Accrued Interest* of this chapter, and accounts for the four day-count conventions.
+As you undoubtedly surmised, the calculation requires the manipulation of dates.
+Several new Python libraries or modules are introduced that allows us to make calculatins with dates.
 If this is a new or somewhat unfamiliar subject, you should take a look at the notebook *Manipulating Dates* in this chapter as well as the notebook in the [background material](https://patrickjhess.github.io/Introduction-To-Python-For-Financial-Python/Manipulating_Dates.html).